-Scripps Networks revenues, which are primarily comprised of advertising revenues, decreased \$7.2 million or 3.3% in the first three months of 2024 when compared to the prior year quarter.
-Excluding the impact of the low-margin programmatic product we began to sunset in the second quarter of 2023, Scripps Networks revenues decreased 0.8% year-over-year.
+Scripps Networks revenues, which are primarily comprised of advertising revenues, decreased \$22.5 million or 9.7% in the second quarter of 2024 and \$29.7 million or 6.6% in the first six months of 2024 when compared to prior periods.
+Excluding the impact of the low-margin programmatic product we began to sunset in the second quarter of 2023, Scripps Networks revenues decreased 7.3% and 4.1% in the quarter-to-date and year-to-date periods, respectively.
 The amount of advertising revenue we earn is a function of the pricing negotiated with advertisers, the number of advertising spots sold and the audience impressions delivered.
-Lower ratings in our key monetized demographics unfavorably impacted Scripps Networks revenues by 4.5% year-over-year, which was partially offset by the expanded distribution of our networks on connected TV ("CTV") platforms that increased revenues 1.5% year-over-year.
+Lower ratings in our key monetized demographics unfavorably impacted Scripps Networks revenues by 11% and 7.7% in the quarter-to-date and year-to-date periods, respectively.
+Lower ratings were partially offset by an increase in connected TV ("CTV") revenue and an increase in advertising spots sold.
+Higher CTV revenue, reflecting growth in the streaming services marketplace, increased revenues by approximately 1.0% in both the quarter-to-date and year-to-date periods.
+An increase in advertising spots sold increased revenues by 4.0% and 2.4% in the quarter-to-date and year-to-date periods.